Within the Silence' Production Details Japanese Internment Experience

 "The play is about the mass incarceration of Japanese Americans during the Second World War, a subject also explored by 'Infinite Mirror' artist Scott Tsuchitani, whose parents and grandparents lived through that experience."

-Judy Maloney, assistant pr
+Judy Maloney, assistant professor of art.

 "The play is about the mass incarceration of Japanese Americans during the Second World War, a subject also explored by 'Infinite Mirror' artist Scott Tsuchitani, whose parents and grandparents lived through that experience," explains Judy Maloney, instructor in art and director of the Juniata College Museum of Art.
 "In digitally altering actual images from the internment camps, Tsuchitani says he wants to evoke past and present assaults on the civil liberties that have been 'considered birthright in this country.'"

 In 1942, President Roosevelt signed Executive Order No. 9066, which authorized civil authorities to confiscate businesses, property, and in most cases personal possessions from Japanese-Americans and incarcerate entire families in a series of internment camps located mostly in the western United States.

 "Within the Silence" dramatizes this deplorable decision through the character of Emiko Yamada, a teenage girl growing up in the "Japantown" neighborhood in Seattle, Wash.
 The production follows the Yamadas as they are rounded up by the U.S. Army and sent to a temporary holding facility, Camp Harmony, located near Seattle on the fairgrounds of the Washington State Fair.